Sam Davis: Early life

 He was recruited by Confederate scout forces early in the Civil War.
-He signed up as a private in the 1st Tennessee Infantry Regiment in 1861 and his regiment first fought in the Cheat Mountain; then in the Shenandoah Valley; then in the Shiloh; and finally the Perryville.
+He signed up as a private in the 1st Tennessee Infantry Regiment on May 10, 1861 and his regiment first fought in the Battle of Cheat Mountain; then in the Shenandoah Valley campaign of 1862; then in the Battle of Shiloh; and finally the Battle of Perryville.
 Davis suffered minor injuries at Shiloh, and suffered a more severe wound at Perryville.
 After recovering he took on very active service as a courier for Coleman's Scouts.

 Capture and trial

-He was captured near Minor Hill, Tennessee, on November 20, 1863, having been detailed for special, hazardous duty within the Union lines of occupation around Nashville.
+Davis was captured by Union forces near Minor Hill, Tennessee, on November 20, 1863, having been detailed for special, hazardous duty within the Union lines of occupation around Nashville.
 At the time of his arrest by Union secret service agents, Davis had in his possession a miscellany of newspapers and intelligence sources, which included detailed drawings of Union fortifications at Nashville and other towns in Middle Tennessee.
+Davis was charged with spying and carrying messages to Confederate leaders.
+He maintained his innocence regarding espionage but accepted responsibility for the papers he carried.

-Imprisoned in Pulaski, which at that time was a garrisoned Union town under command of General Grenville M. Dodge, Davis faced charges of espionage and steadfastly refused to reveal the names of his informants.
+Imprisoned in Pulaski, which at that time was a garrisoned Union town under command of General Grenville M. Dodge, Davis faced charges of spying and carrying messages to Confederate leaders.
+Despite offers of clemency in exchange for information about his contacts, Davis resolutely refused to reveal the names of his informants.
 After Davis was found guilty, General Dodge announced that he should be hanged on a hill described by a report from the Cincinnati Daily Commercial as "a pretty eminence, north east of Pulaski, and overlooking the town."
 When local citizens protested at so visual a display of a gruesome act, Dodge allegedly replied, "I want him hung where you all can see him."

 According to the newspaper account, which is corroborated by several eyewitness accounts recorded between 1862 and the 1890s, Dodge offered Davis his life in exchange for information about his informants.
 The condemned man apparently refused all such offers.
 "Would you betray a friend?"
 Davis is reported to have said while seated on his coffin.
 "I had rather die a thousand deaths."
 Confederate lore had Davis saying upon climbing the scaffold that "the boys will have to fight the battles without me."